fbpx

 Directions

-1. Making Frozen Kefir for each Flavor: Whisk together the kefir, sweetened condensed milk, vanilla extract, and salt in a large bowl, set aside.
+1. Making Frozen Kefir for each Flavor: Whisk together the kefir, refrigerated coconut milk, vanilla extract, and salt in a large bowl, set aside.

-2. Whisk the cream with a mixer on medium-high speed until firm peaks form (about 2 mins).
+2. Whisk the heavy cream (or canned coconut cream) with a mixer on medium-high speed until firm peaks form (about 2 mins).

-3. Add the sweetened condensed milk mixture and whisk together until combined. fold in your fruit.
+3. Add the refrigerated coconut milk and kefir mixture, then whisk together until combined.
+Fold in the fruit to this mixture.

-4. Freezing & Chocolate Dipping: Scoop the kefir mixture into a popsicle mold, filling up to the top.
+4. Freezing & Chocolate Dipping: Scoop the kefir + fruit mixture above into a popsicle mold, filling up to the top.
 Ensure there are no gaps/air bubbles in each mold.
 Place the mold into the freezer for 40 minutes and then insert a popsicle stick into each mold.
+Repeat until you've used up all your mixture.
 Freeze the bars for 4-5 hours.

-5. Over a boiling pot of water, safely place a glass bowl on top and melt the chocolate chips together with the coconut oil, stirring until smooth and glossy.
-Remove from heat and allow the chocolate to come to room temperature.
+5. To make the chocolate dip: Over a boiling pot of water, safely place a glass bowl on top and melt the chocolate chips together with the coconut oil, stirring until smooth and glossy; it should be very thick.
+Remove from heat, place into a glass bowl, and allow the chocolate dip to come to room temperature (about 10 minutes).

 6. Remove the popsicle mold from the freezer.
 Run warm water over the base of the mold and then carefully extract each ice cream bar from the mold by pulling on the popsicle stick.
 Place the bars on a baking tray lined with wax paper and return the tray to the freezer.